allan7yin/QuizGPTService/README.md

 ```

 ## Next Steps
+- Allow for multiple Quizes to exist at one time, able to visit "my quizes"
 - Polish UI
 - Allow for downloading into local file from site
 - Implement a RabbitMQ features